 Children aged 8 to 16 will need to be accompanied on the tracks for their first time and an adult must remain onsite for visits thereafter.
 Children under 12 must have an adult accompanying them on a bike at all times for every visit.

-Visitors can have their own bikes or rented bikes transported to the top of the track with an uplift vehicle.
+Visitors can have their own or rented bikes transported to the top of the track with an uplift vehicle.
 There is a fleet of four branded Ford Transits equipped with custom made trailers, which means a speedy lift to the top.

-Thirty full suspension Nukeproof 2021 mountain bikes come with a full face helmet, elbow pads and knee pads included in the cost of bike rental.
+Thirty full suspension Nukeproof 2021 mountain bicycles come with a full face helmet, elbow pads and knee pads included in the cost of bike rental.
 The Pedal Pass must be booked separately.
 There are also three kids bikes to rent with a 26" wheel to fit a height of 4'1 to 4'8.

 For non bikers and spectators, the scenic walking trails are free to use and lead to Ticknock and the Dublin Mountain Way.
 Along the route is the ancient Giant’s Grave, a 4,000 year megalithic wedge tomb that is said to be the most intact of its kind in Ireland.